Merism: In the Bible

+In some cases, whether a statement is meristic can be debated.
+For example, Genesis 1:27— "so God created humankind in his image, in the image of God he created them; male and female he created them—" the text may refer to strictly "male" and "female" or refer to a broader spectrum inclusive of intersex individuals.

 Biological usage

-In biology, a merism is a repetition of similar parts in the structure of an organism (Bateson 1894).
+In biology, a merism is a repetition of similar parts in the structure of an organism.
 Such features are called meristic characters, and the study of such characters is called meristics.
 An example is in flowers in considering the number of parts in each whorl of organs from which they are constructed.

 Legal usage

 Merisms frequently figure in the writing of lawyers and are a hallmark of legal style.
 The two parts of the legal merism "Last Will and Testament" at one time referred to two documents, which were enforced in two separate courts.
 The will disposed of a decedent's real property, and the testament disposed of chattels.
 It became customary to combine the instruments in a single dispositive document, and the name has continued long after the doctrines that had required its use became obsolete in common law.

 A lawyer who writes a will typically includes a residuary clause that disposes of any property not covered by a prior section.
 The weight of tradition is such that the lawyer writing such a document will often phrase it something like this:

 I bequeath, convey, and devise the rest, residue, and remainder of my property, whether real or personal, and wheresoever it may be situated, to...

 Traditionally, a gift of real property was called a "devise", and a gift of other property was a "bequest".
 Nowadays, the words "bequeath" and "devise" are synonymous in most jurisdictions and so "I bequeath the rest of my property to..." is enough in both law and logic to achieve the same result.
 Many deeds frequently contain a traditional clause that says that the grantee is "to have and to hold" the property conveyed.
 That usage goes back to the days in which the instruments were drawn up in Latin, and is sometimes called a "habendam et tenendam" clause.
 The use of legal merisms seldom, if ever, adds legal effect to the documents that contain them, but it frequently increases their reading difficulty.
 However, the weight of tradition and the fear of a deviation from the established formula having unintended legal consequences make lawyers reluctant to revise the traditional formulae, and their clients, seeing them, at least draw the satisfaction of knowing that their documents appear to be written by a lawyer.

 In some cases, the doubling (or even tripling) of constituent parts in the meristic constructions arose as a result of the transition of legal discourse from Latin to French and then from French to English.
 During such periods, key terms were paired with synonyms from multiple languages in an attempt to prevent ambiguity and ensure hermeneutic consistency.